michal-sladecek/michal-sladecek.github.io/_posts/2024-07-23-return-address-spoofing-through-fibers.md

 - [sleep outside of shellcode memory to hide its callstack](https://github.com/Kudaes/Fiber)

 Another very interesting research is [Immoral Fiber](https://github.com/JanielDary/ImmoralFiber), though it mostly focuses on Fiber Local Storage which we don't use.
-Fibers have also been used by real APTs - APT41 uses fibers to schedule function calls in the [MoonWalk](https://www.zscaler.com/blogs/security-research/moonwalk-deep-dive-updated-arsenal-apt41-part-2) malware.
+Fibers have also been used by real threat actors - APT41 uses fibers to schedule function calls in the [MoonWalk](https://www.zscaler.com/blogs/security-research/moonwalk-deep-dive-updated-arsenal-apt41-part-2) malware.

 ### Vectored Exception Handler
 [VEH](https://learn.microsoft.com/en-us/windows/win32/debug/vectored-exception-handling) is a way to add our own exception handlers in WinAPI.
 When exception s.a. wrong memory access is encountered, the program calls our specified handler.